MML Probabilistic Principal Component Analysis: Discussion

+Further, we believe that our choice of the prior distribution over the factor load matrix is preferred to the standard Bayesian approach of assuming that the true latent factors are mutually orthogonal.
+There appears to be no reason to suspect that the true latent vectors are mutually orthogonal and we instead advocate for a rotation‑invariant, heavy‑tailed distribution, such as the matrix variate Cauchy distribution.

 While any reasonable Bayesian approach to the PCA model with sensible priors is expected to yield similar performance to our MML codelength, MML also provides the practitioner with point estimates for all model parameters.
-Unlike, say, the maximum a posteriori estimate, the MML estimates are invariant to reparametarisation of the model and are obtained by simply minimising the codelength.
-Importantly, the MML codelength is a universal yardstick that allows comparison of models across different model structures (e.g., generalized linear model~\citep{SchmidtMakalic13a} vs a decision tree~\citep{WallacePatrick93}) and numbers of parameters.
-This means that we can use our MML codelength to discriminate between multivariate Gaussian models with specific covariance structures.
+Unlike the maximum a posteriori estimate, the MML estimates are invariant to reparameterisation of the model and are obtained by minimising the codelength.
+Importantly, the MML codelength is a universal yardstick that allows comparison of models across different model structures (e.g., generalized linear model~\cite{SchmidtMakalic13a} vs a decision tree~\cite{WallacePatrick93}) and numbers of parameters.
+This means that we can use the MML codelength to discriminate between multivariate Gaussian models with specific covariance structures.
 For example, we can use the MML codelength to test the hypothesis that the covariance matrix is spherical versus a more general covariance structure (e.g., the PCA model).

 Additionally, the MML codelength derived in this manuscript allows the PCA model to be incorporated into other component-based models with all the advantages of MML (i.e., automatic model selection and improved parameter estimation).
-For example, we could incorporate the MML PCA codelength into a finite mixture model to create mixtures of probabilistic principal component analyzers, similar to~\citep{EdwardsDowe98,TippingBishop99b}.
-Alternatively, we can use the MML PCA model in the leaves of a decision tree, similar to the Max-Cut model in~\citep{BodineHochbaum22}.
+For example, we could use the MML PCA codelength in the leaves of a decision tree, similar to the Max-Cut model in~\cite{BodineHochbaum22} or within finite mixture models of probabilistic principal component analyzers, similar to~\cite{EdwardsDowe98,TippingBishop99b,BaekEtAl10}.